bharath90909/Blogs-And-News-App/README.md

-# News and Blogs App
+# Blogs And News App

 ## 📌 Overview
-The **News and Blogs App** is a React-based application that allows users to browse news articles from different categories, search for specific news.
+The **Blogs And News App** is a React-based application that allows users to browse news articles from different categories, search for specific news.
 Users can also write and manage their own blogs.

 ## 🚀 Tech Stack
 - **ReactJS** – For building the UI.